 Be Your Own Independent Person

 “As I will tell my daughter one day, it’s easier to go from a hard life to an easy one.
-Almost superhuman effort is needed to go the other way.” – FS reader.
+An almost superhuman effort is needed to go the other way.” – FS reader.